jumpnow/jumpnowtek-site/_posts/2018-11-21-Running-a-Snort-IDS-on-OpenBSD.md

 For more details see [this post][lteo_net_post] from the maintainer of the Snort port on OpenBSD.

-Snort can be installed with the package manager.
+Snort is in ports and can be installed with the package manager.

     ~# pkg_add snort

 I am using the [oinkcode][oinkcode] ruleset.

 After downloading, install the ruleset like this